-In fact, according to Google’s own David Feinberg, the above-described situation takes place an average of 70,000 times each minute – that’s right, 70,000 people across the globe take to Google to key in health-related terms and find the nugget of information that will help them feel better.
+In fact, according to David Feinberg, former head of Google Health, the above-described situation takes place an average of 70,000 times each minute – that’s right, 70,000 people across the globe take to Google to key in health-related terms and find the nugget of information that will help them feel better.
 That’s the equivalent of 7% of all daily Google searches.

-As you look to build your content marketing strategy, here are a few key tactics to make your efforts that much more successful with your audience.
+As you look to build your health care content marketing strategy, here are a few key tactics to make your efforts that much more successful with your audience.

 A lack of proper strategy can result in your team engaging in content marketing and other traditional advertising activity without a way to track the success or ROI of your efforts.
-This can end up costing you, and can also end up with you creating assets that don’t speak to your business’s marketing mission or the needs of your audience.
+This can end up costing you, and can also end up with you creating assets that don’t align with your business’s content marketing goals or the needs of your audience.

-Don’t skip this step – outline your goals and objectives, as well as the rest of your marketing plans.
+Don’t skip this step – outline your mission and objectives, as well as the rest of your digital marketing plans.
 We can assure you that this time and effort will certainly pay off.

 Remember that many users today are turning to search engines for answers about their health.
 Putting together content that answers these questions and aligns with these topics (which we’ll explore more in-depth below) will provide value for your readers without putting the spotlight too heavily on your brand.

-We don’t have to tell you how expansive and varied the services and specializations of the healthcare industry are.
-From physicians with their own specialities to healthcare companies focused on a particular aspect of wellness, the differences are clear.
-These specializations can become your business’ secret weapon in your healthcare marketing strategy.
+We don’t have to tell you how expansive and varied the services and specializations of the health care industry are.
+From physicians with their own specialties to health care companies focused on a particular aspect of wellness, the differences are clear.
+These specializations can become your business’ secret weapon in your health care marketing strategy.

-Create content ideas that speak to and are directly aligned with your organization’s niche in the marketplace.
-After all, who better to go to for content on a particular healthcare subject than a physician or healthcare provider that specializes in this area?
+Execute content marketing ideas that speak to and are directly aligned with your organization’s niche in the marketplace.
+After all, who better to go to for content on a particular health care subject than a physician or health care provider that specializes in this area?

-This is a low-hanging fruit idea that you and your marketing team can engage in.
+This is a low-hanging fruit idea that you and your content strategy team can engage in.
 And fear not – even if your on-staff physicians don’t have the time to write an entire blog, they likely have a few minutes for an interview to inform one.

-By now, you may be wondering about specific content ideas, and which topics may be best for your content marketing program, the specialities of your business and the interests of your audience.
+By now, you may be wondering about specific content ideas, and which topics may be best for your content strategy, the specialties of your business and the interests of your audience.

 Well, Ceralytics has you covered.
-The research organization took at look at more than 16,000 topics for healthcare content, as well as the more than 3 million social media shares that went along with the pieces.
-In addition, the team examined and read every piece of content from nine major healthcare players.
+The research organization took a look at more than 16,000 topics for health care content, as well as the more than 3 million social media shares that went along with the pieces.
+In addition, the team examined and read every piece of content from 9 major health care players.

-After all this reading and analyzing, Ceralytics discovered the top 26 most popular and successful topics for healthcare content.
-Convice&Convert contributor Jay Baer goes over full list here, but the top 10 include:
+After all this reading and analyzing, Ceralytics discovered the top 26 most popular and successful topics for health care content.
+Convice&Convert contributor Jay Baer goes over the full list here, but the top 10 include:

 - Heart disease.

-- Recipes (Surprisingly, the top-performing recipe was one for brussel sprouts!).
+- Recipes (Surprisingly, the top-performing recipe was one for Brussels sprouts!).

-These terms represent a jumping-off point, and they can help you and your team create content around the topics that your audience is actually searching.
-Take “diet,” for example: Creating healthcare content around diet tips that also includes a list of healthy recipe suggestions means you’ve hit three terms on the list, increasing the likelihood that your content will be found and will provide your audience with value.
+These terms represent a jumping-off point, and they can help you and your team of content marketers create content around the topics that your audience is actually searching for.
+Take “diet,” for example: Creating health care content around diet tips that also includes a list of healthy recipe suggestions means you’ve hit three terms on the list, increasing the likelihood that your content will be found and will provide your audience with value.

-Although informational, data-driven content on health topics can be beneficial for your content marketing program, it’s also critically important not to overlook the human side of healthcare.
+Although informational, data-driven quality content on health topics can be beneficial for your content marketing program, it’s also critically important not to overlook the human side of health care.

-This is, somewhat surprisingly, another step that many healthcare companies skip, and some are even abandoning.
-True North Custom found that about 22% of healthcare marketing teams don’t bother to track ROI, and the percentage that do fell 11% from 2018.
+This is, somewhat surprisingly, another step that many health care companies skip, and some are even abandoning.
+True North Custom found that about 22% of health care marketing teams don’t bother to track ROI, and the percentage that does fell 11% from 2018.

 “The delta between adoption and demonstrated achievement is likely a result of competing priorities, lack of CRM to close the loop on content-generated opportunities and nascent initiatives tied to lead generation and nurturing,” True North Customs stated in its report.

 Once you’ve created a winning piece of content (and you’ve tracked its performance to prove it), it’s important not to let it live in a vacuum.
-Take your content as far as it can go by repurposing it for social media posts, or expanding on the original topic with a further in-depth white paper, or even video marketing.
+Take your content as far as it can go by repurposing it for social media posts or medical posters, or expanding on the original topic with a further in-depth white paper, or even video marketing.

 This strategy can offer more for your audience, and even help lead them through the conversion funnel.
 For instance, someone looking for information about a particular condition may find details in a blog, which then leads them to a video where one of your physicians describes the symptoms and potential treatments more in-depth.
 After viewing the video, this person feels confident that one of the featured treatments would help them – and voila!
 They’re already on your website, and turn to you for these services.